 Comprehensive certificate programs in ASD are now offered at a number of colleges and universities throughout Virginia.
 Certificate programs are available at both the undergraduate and graduate level providing valuable options for both professionals and paraprofessionals.
 Please visit our ASD coursework page for a list of programs that offer this coursework and more information.

 VCU Post-Baccalaureate Certificate in ASD

-The Department of Special Education and Disability Policy at VCU offers a Post-baccalaureate Certificate in Autism Spectrum Disorders that prepares personnel to educate and support individuals with autism spectrum disorders in the educational setting from early intervention through adult services.
+The Department of Special Education and Disability Policy at VCU offers a Post-baccalaureate Certificate in Autism Spectrum Disorder that prepares personnel to educate and support individuals with Autism Spectrum Disorder in the educational setting from early intervention through adult services.
 Please visit our VCU Post-Baccalaureate Certificate in ASD page for more information.